RMI-PACTA/workflow.pacta.dashboard/README.md

 Running the application requires access to a number of prepared datasets, which should be accesible to the Docker image through bind mounts.
 Each of the data sets listed can live in their own directory for clarity, or they can reside in the same directory for simplicity.
-The application is configured by setting the value of enironment variables to point to the path of the bind mound *as referenced inside the container* (the `target` of the volume).
+The application is configured by setting the value of enironment variables to point to the path of the bind mount *as referenced inside the container* (the `target` of the volume).

 - `BENCHMARKS_DIR`:
   Outputs of [`workflow.prepare.pacta.indices`](https://github.com/RMI-PACTA/workflow.prepare.pacta.indices).